PsyTeachR/msc-data-skills/docs/01-intro.md

 For instance, if on a Windows machine your data and scripts are in the directory `C:\Carla's_files\thesis2\my_thesis\new_analysis`, you will set your working directory in one of two ways: (1) by going to the `Session` pull down menu in RStudio and choosing `Set Working Directory`, or (2) by typing `setwd("C:\Carla's_files\thesis2\my_thesis\new_analysis")` in the console window.

 <div class="danger">
-<p>It's tempting to make your life simple by putting the <code>setwd()</code> command in your script.
-Don't do this!
+<p>It’s tempting to make your life simple by putting the <code>setwd()</code> command in your script.
+Don’t do this!
 Others will not have the same directory tree as you (and when your laptop dies and you get a new one, neither will you).</p>
 <p>When manually setting the working directory, always do so by using the <strong><code>Session &gt; Set Working Directory</code></strong> pull-down option or by typing <code>setwd()</code> in the console.</p>
 </div>